-The Film, Theatre & Television Research Division carries out cutting-edge interdisciplinary research in state-of-the-art facilities at the University’s Minghella Studios.
+The Film, Theatre & Television Research Division carries out cutting-edge interdisciplinary research using state-of-the-art facilities at the University’s Minghella Studios.

-We have well-established links with cultural institutions such as the Victoria and Albert Museum, the Tate Modern, the British Film Institute, the Cinemateca Brasileira (Brazil), AusStage (Australia) and IbsenStage (Norway).
+We have well-established links with cultural institutions including the Victoria and Albert Museum, the Tate Modern, the British Film Institute, the Cinemateca Brasileira (Brazil), AusStage (Australia) and IbsenStage (Norway).

 For specific enquiries, please contact:

 Professor Jonathan Bignell

 Telephone: +44 (0) 118 378 4073

 We have a rich, longstanding expertise in practice as research and were one of the first departments in the UK to offer practice-as-research postgraduate degrees.
 We welcome interdisciplinary as well as discipline-specific projects, and have a lively community of some 30 research students at any one time, ranging from recent graduates starting a higher degree and practitioners just beginning their creative careers, to established industry professionals.

 Find out more about postgraduate opportunities in Film, Theatre and Television: